 Many orthodontic practices will set up payment plans for patients with a solid credit history.
 Typically, payment plans will be interest-free, and the office will ask for part of the total upfront and spread the remainder into monthly payments.
 If you can afford the upfront costs, financing braces through your orthodontist’s office is the most straightforward and simple payment method.

 Dental discount plans also can be a great way to save on your orthodontic treatment.
 These plans are different from insurance.
 You pay a monthly annual membership fee in exchange for discount pricing.
 If you have a dental discount plan, you can use it for any type of dental or orthodontic examination or treatment, including braces.
 You will be able to save between 50% and 80% off services if your dentist or orthodontist participates in the program.

 Another option to consider is a medical credit card.
 These are specialized credit cards some providers offer patients to pay for specific healthcare costs.
 However, be certain that you will have the money to repay the balances on time.
 Interest on medical credit cards is typically deferred, so if you don’t pay within the grace period, you will owe interest on the entire amount of money originally borrowed rather than what is left to pay.
 CareCredit is the most popular medical credit card that covers dental work, and it typically comes with a 26.99% variable annual percentage rate and offers deferred interest for 6, 12, 18 or 24 months.

-If you are considering orthodontic treatment, contact us today to schedule a free consultation with one of our board-certified orthodontists.
+If you are considering orthodontic treatment, contact us today to schedule a complimentary consult with one of our board-certified orthodontists.
 We’ll craft a safe, affordable treatment plan for you so that you get the smile you’ve always wanted.